 One convenience note: Gabb ships with a SIM card already installed.
 TickTalk requires you to buy a Red Pocket Mobile SIM separately, which adds a small setup step.

-For parents interested in dedicated GPS tracking devices rather than smartwatches, PCMag’s kids GPS tracker roundup is a solid starting point.
+For parents interested in dedicated GPS tracking devices rather than smartwatches, see our best kids GPS trackers guide for a full comparison.

 Bottom Line